castagnoemanuele/STM32-smart-alarm/README.md

 - The system will trigger the buzzer if unauthorized access is detected via reed switches or motion sensors.
 - Monitor system status on the OLED display.

+## Notes
+- The standard <wire.h> library gave us many problems when using the esp32 as a slave devicce on the i2c bus.
+Changing the <Wire.h> to the standard <drivers/i2c.h> solved these problems.

 ## License

 This project is licensed under the [MIT License](LICENSE).